-A sprained toe is a common injury that can happen for many reasons and affect people of all ages.
-Sprained toes are often tender and painful, but it is still possible to move them.
+A sprained toe can happen for many reasons and affect people of all ages.
+Sprained toes are often tender and painful.
+However, it is still possible to move them.

 The toes contain joints that enable a person to walk, run, jump, and do other activities.
 Bands of tissues called ligaments surround each toe joint.
 Ligaments connect the bones in the toes and allow these digits to move.